BartmanAbyss/vscode-amiga-debug/README.md

 * not getting handleThreadSelected(), thread ID now set in class
 * sometimes Pause/Resume button doesn't correctly switch to "Pause" icon while amiga program is running
 * step out of kickstart: set fake breakpoint at 0xfffffff, WinUAE should enter TRACE_RANGE_PC mode (TODO: tighten range around loaded program), but keeps breaking later
+* memory, disassembly: use VSCode built-in requests <= not implemented in VSCode, only in DebugAdapter specification